AST Transformation

 Library Series Transformer

-The Library Series transformer prepares library Series variables (like close, open, high, etc.) for proper handling by the Series transformer.
+The Library Series transformer prepares library Series variables (like close, open, high, etc.) for proper handling by the Series transformer: every scope that indexes a library value gets a local Series anchor for it.

 Original code: